-This is a quick and easy recipe, or a non-recipe really.
-This is just a notch above boiling ramen noodles or maggi, I think, something that can easily be made even in a dorm room or during Exams week when time is really ‘of the essence’.
+Penne with Homemade tomato sauce is a quick and easy recipe, or a non-recipe really.
+This is just a notch above boiling ramen noodles or Maggi, I think, something that can easily be made even in a dorm room or during Exams week when time is really ‘of the essence’.
 I seem to be caught in a nostalgic moment here, since I am shooting off analogies about the good old school days:).

 This is simple sans veggies, but feel free to add any vegetable etc. that you like to up the ante here.